Paladin Energy (ASX:PDN): This A$3.5bn uranium developer is set to benefit from the Surge Towards a Nuclear Future

 Paladin also has up its sleeve the 100%-owned Michelin project in Canada that is at an exploration stage.
 With only 15% of the tenement area explored, it is a long way from production, but has a lot of potential upside.

-The only risk we see with Paladin is sovereign risk in Namibia.
+The key risk we see with Paladin – other than commodity prices – is sovereign risk in Namibia.
 Namibia has not had a reputation as having high sovereign risk, although investors were spooked last year by government threats of taking ownership in local projects.
 This has come to nothing, so far, although investors should be wary.

 What are the Best ASX Stocks to invest in right now?